-How to be a DJLearn how to DJ today
+How to be a DJ

 So you want to be a DJ?
 But do you know how to DJ?

-You’ll find tutorials and advice spread around the internet but I wanted to create something to help beginners and intermediates understand how to DJ, how to mix, how to understand music and the crowd you’re DJ-ing to.
+You’ll find tutorials and advice spread around the internet but I wanted to create something to help beginners and intermediates understand how to become DJ, how to mix, how to understand music and the crowd you’re DJ-ing to.